 Proposal 2: Derive the achievable SNR for the mid frequencies of FR2 operating bands instead of the frequency ranges FR2a/FR2b/FR2c.

-Proposal 3: Apply the values in Table 1 in the calculation of the achievable DL SNR and update the spreadsheet calculator accordingly.
+Proposal 3: For n258/n257/n261 mid, apply the values in Table 1 in the calculation of the achievable DL SNR and update the spreadsheet calculator accordingly.

-Proposal 4: Use the values in Table 2 as interim working assumption of the maximum achievable SNR for 100MHz CHBW, PC3 and IFF with 30cm Quiet Zone.
+Proposal 4: For n258/n257/n261 mid, use the values in Table 2 and Table 3 as interim working assumption of the maximum achievable SNR for 100MHz CHBW, PC3 and IFF with 30cm Quiet Zone.
 Enable testing of the test points with SNR less than or equal to these values for 100 MHz CHBW.

 Proposal 5: Study the impact of wireless cable method on the maximum achievable SNR.